How to Make Homemade Detroit-Style Pizza

 My introduction to Detroit-style pizza came not by way of Detroit’s legendary Buddy’s Pizza, but rather from Matt and Emily Hyland, the couple behind Pizza Loves Emily, whose New Haven-style pizzas are near and dear to my heart, and whose Emmy Squared slices now follow close behind.

-It all began one Friday evening at the height of the lockdown last year.
+It began at the height of the lockdown.
 Longing to eat something from beyond my 5-mile radius, I splurged on a trio of pizzas from Emmy Squared via GoldBelly.
-The small rectangular pies topped variously with everything from pickled jalapeños and banana peppers to Calabrian chilies and smoked gouda each accompanied with little tubs of side sauces, squeeze bottles of dressings, and tiny tubes of honey transported us to what felt like a faraway land.
+The small rectangular pies topped variously with everything from pickled jalapeños and banana peppers to Calabrian chilies and smoked gouda transported us to what felt like a faraway land.
+It was a blast.

 Friends, guess what?
 Having Detroit-style pizza in the dinner rotation is as dreamy as imagined.
 Making one and only one pizza that feeds my entire family is life-changing.
 (Turns out: I like sitting!)